nushell/nushell.github.io/book/aliases.md

 displaying all listed files and folders in a grid.

-## Replacing existing commands using aliases
+## Replacing Existing Commands Using Aliases

 > Caution!
 When replacing commands it is best to "back up" the command first and avoid recursion error.